leanchess/leanchess.github.io/index.md

 Many years ago, when we had hair where it belongs and didn't where it doesn't, we taught ourselves the assembly language of the 8086 processor (shared by its cripple brother, the 8088, which the original IBM PC was built around).
 After using it for writing a couple of (entirely harmless) viruses we moved on to other endeavours.

 In late 2019, when we pondered developing an assembly-language chess game, the choice of platform seemed obvious to us.
 8086/8088 assembly was still the only one we had had experience with, and as one's hair grows farther away from where it belongs, mastering unfamiliar architectures becomes less attainable.
-At that juncture we presumed the resultant program wouldn't ever come close to [AtomChess] in size, much less so to [ChesSkelet].
+At that juncture we presumed the resultant program wouldn't ever come close to [AtomChess], much less so to [ChesSkelet].

 <a name="16-bit"></a>
 To benefit the less technically savvy reader, an oversimplified interjection is in order.
 8086, being a 16-bit processor, offers a reacher instruction set than does its typical 8-bit counterpart, thus more bytes are needed for encoding an average instruction.
 As a consequence, a (typical) 8-bit machine language program of equivalent function will consume substantially less storage space, unless it specifically requires 16-bit (or larger) words for arithmetics and/or memory accesses.
 Chess, conversely, lends itself ideally to the 8-bit realm.
 This explains the little hope we had of beating the author of [ChesSkelet] at his game (sizecoding, not chess).